BorislavAngeloff/Teodor.bg-Test-Cases/README.md

 # Teodor.bg-Test-Cases
-elcome to the test cases repository for the website www.teodor.bg !
+Welcome to the test cases repository for the website www.teodor.bg !